on the cheap and sleazy side (www.cheapandsleazy.net)

 Loud and Distorted Input

-The good news is you're getting something into Audacity ... the bad news is if you were to stop the tape and play the file you've recorded, it will be distorted.
+The bad news is if you were to stop the tape and play the file you've recorded, it would be distorted.
 You can tell because the red indicator in the top right corner is pegged, and the audio waveform is completely filling the screen.

 That's not good.